michelmbem/AddyScript/docs/expressions.md

 An expression is any combination of operands and operators that can produce a value.
-An operand can be a literal value, a named constant, a reference to a variable, a reference to a list item, a reference to a field or property, a function or method call, the keyword **this**, an assignment, a unary expression, a binary expression, a ternary expression or any of these wrapped into parentheses.
+An operand can be a literal value, a named constant, a reference to a variable, a reference to a list item, a reference to a field or property, a function or method call, the keyword **this**, an assignment, a unary expression, a binary expression, a ternary expression, or any of these wrapped into parentheses.

 ## Assignments